MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

-# Add a 3D part from the 3D toolkit in Dynamics 365 Guides
+# Add a 3D part in the Dynamics 365 Guides PC app

+You can add 3D models (models specific to your company) in Microsoft Dynamics 365 Guides.
+A 3D part hologram helps operators find a 3D part in the real world.
+You can import custom 3D parts as described in this article.

 1. On the right side of the page, select the **3D parts** tab.